 Organisational cognitive dissonance.
 That’s a bit of a mouthful, isn’t it?
 And a bit of a weird concept to get one’s head around, too.

-It seems like many folks skip over the whole idea, which I feel is a shame, as OrgCogDiss lies at the heart of why Agile adoptions – and other transformative change initiatives – fail so often, and can cause such angst.
+It seems like many folks skip over the whole idea, which I feel is unfortunate, as OrgCogDiss lies at the heart of why Agile adoptions – and other transformative change initiatives – fail so often, and can cause such angst.

 Before we talk about OrgCogDiss, let’s look at the related idea of the Organisational Psyche.
 You’ve heard the story of the research with monkeys and a banana?
 This illustrates how a group can evolve to the point where some of its beliefs are in some way independent of the beliefs of the individuals in the group.
 There is much written on the collective psyche, but the general idea relevant here is that a group can somehow posses a “psyche” – much like that of an individual, but independent from the individuals constituting that group, and by extension, organisation.